kubernetes-sigs/cluster-api/docs/book/src/reference/glossary.md

 ### Management cluster

 The cluster where one or more Infrastructure Providers run, and where resources (e.g. Machines) are stored.
-Typically referred to when you are provisioning multiple workload clusters.
+Typically referred to when you are managing multiple workload clusters.

 ### Multi-tenancy